mmaaz-khan/ProductFeatureClustering/README.md

 # Product Feature Clustering
 Utilising K-Means clustering to cluster products based on features, price, and reviews to recommend alternatives or group by similarity, using the Amazon Product dataset.
+I will attempt to develop the algorithms from scratch in order to solidify my learning and then use libraries such as scikitlearn to cross-reference my results

 * Whatever I learn and any notes I make are in the notes.txt file *